Eman-Qadry/Micro-Challenge_backend/README.md

 2. **Perplexity API (with OpenAI fallback)** → Summarize or answer questions.

 ---

 ### Reflection
 The main challenge I faced was with the Perplexity search model, since I could not get a valid API key in time, which limited the functionality of that part.

+If I had more time, I would focus on:
-On the UI side, I would have loved to improve the design and make it more user-friendly.
-For the text-to-speech feature, my idea was to let users choose between multiple available voices or even upload/record their own voice and use it for synthesis.
+- On the UI side, I would have loved to improve the design and make it more user-friendly.
+- For the text-to-speech feature, my idea was to let users choose between multiple available voices or even upload/record their own voice and use it for synthesis.

-If I had more time, I would also focus on:
 - Adding proper error handling and loading states.
 - Writing more unit tests to ensure reliability.
 - Improving accessibility and responsive design.